dbr787/swift-cache-test/README.md

 ## TODO

+- add branch and commit to cache metadata and size? # of files?
 - Update script to use a .build directory inside the cache volume
 - Put cached vs not cached into step groups
 - List created date as well as dirs and sizes